 Fall Semester in Buenos Aires

 The program will immerse students in South American culture, with classes being taught exclusively in Spanish.
 This program requires a high degree of proficiency in Spanish, both written and oral (2.5 years of college-level Spanish or the equivalent required), and no special arrangements will be made for students who cannot meet language requirements.
 An optional five-week preparatory program is offered by the Universidad de San Andrés for students who need to strengthen their Spanish skills.
-For further information, contact the Annenberg School for Communication and Journalism, Room 140, call (213) 821-2717, email email@example.com or visit annenberg.usc.edu/international.
+(Please note that language courses taken during this program will not count for Spanish major/minor credit.)
+For further information, contact the Annenberg School for Communication and Journalism, Room 140, call (213) 821-1276, email email@example.com or visit annenberg.usc.edu/international.

 Spring Semester in Buenos Aires

-Students may spend the spring semester at the Universidad de San Andrés, a prestigious private university with about 1,800 students located in a suburb of Buenos Aires.
-The program in Latin American Studies provides students with the opportunity to take courses with local students in diverse subject areas such as economics, history, international relations, literature and political science specifically related to Latin America.
+Students may spend the spring semester through this Dornsife program at the Universidad de San Andrés.
+The Program in Latin American Studies (PLAS) provides students with the opportunity to take courses with local students in subject areas such as economics, history, international relations, literature and political science specifically related to Latin America.
 All courses are taught in Spanish.
-Study abroad students are required to take a Spanish language course in addition to their courses in Latin American Studies.
-Students live in on-campus apartments or homestays.
-A minimum of five semesters of college-level Spanish with a B average or better is required to be eligible for this program.
-Students in the Latin American Studies minor may be especially interested in this program.
-The spring semester runs from early March to mid-July.
+Study-abroad students are required to take a Spanish language course in addition to their courses in Latin American Studies.
+Students live in homestays arranged by the program or in self-arranged apartments.
+A minimum of six semesters of college-level Spanish with a B average or better is required to be eligible for this program.

 Semester or Year in Brisbane

 The University of Queensland (UQ) is one of Australia’s premier higher education institutions.
 Brisbane, with more than one million residents, is Australia’s third-largest and fastest-growing city.
 USC undergraduates enroll in regular university courses in a wide variety of subjects.
 Courses are available in the humanities, social sciences, science and engineering.
-Kinesiology majors can take courses for major credit.
+Psychology majors with a GPA of 3.75 or higher may participate in faculty-guided research for major credit.
 Students may choose to live on or off campus.

 Semester or Year in Canberra

-The Australian National Internship Program, administered by the Australian National University, is available to students who wish to combine academics and practical experience in an internship in Australian Parliament, the Australian Public Service or a nongovernmental organization.
-Students attend academic seminars and complete a research project in addition to the intern duties they perform.
-Students earn 12 USC units for the internship and may take one 4-unit course at ANU.
+The Australian National Internship Program allows students to intern in Australian Parliament, the Australian Public Service or a nongovernmental organization.
+Interns attend academic seminars and complete a research project in addition to the intern duties they perform.
 Students live in university-affiliated residence halls.
-Students must have at least junior standing by the start of the program.

 Semester at the University of New South Wales, Sydney